Find out whether you need to buy travel insurance for a holiday in the UK, and how travel insurance could come in handy during a staycation.

 Luckily, travelling in the UK will mean that your medical care is still covered by the NHS.

 However, taking out travel insurance will mean you’re further covered for things such as inpatient travel expenses to and from the hospital, or if you have to return to your home area on the advice of a doctor.

-Do I need travel insurance for a holiday in the Channel Islands?
+Do I need travel insurance for Northern Ireland?

-Since April 2009 there has been no NHS medical cover the UK travellers to the Chanel Islands, so it's important to take out travel insurance for your holiday to Guernsey, Jersey, Alderney, Sark or Herm.
+Since April 2009 there has been no NHS medical cover for UK travellers in the Chanel Islands, so it's important to take out travel insurance for your holiday to Guernsey, Jersey, Alderney, Sark or Herm.

 Won’t I be covered through my home insurance contents cover and breakdown cover?

 Your contents insurance policy will usually include cover away from home, but it’s important to check which possessions you have cover for.
-Some may need to be named on your home insurance policy in order to be covered while travelling; for example, a piece of jewellery or a camera worth over a £1,000 may need to be added as a named item.
+Some may need to be named on your policy to be covered while travelling; for example, a piece of jewellery or a camera worth over a £1,000 may need to be added as a specified item.

 With Admiral Contents Cover, if shown on your Home Policy Schedule, you should be covered for any loss or damage to you or your family’s personal possessions (up until your personal possessions limit on your policy documents), or any explicitly specified items (exclusions apply).

 Your breakdown cover will also be effective, as long as you have cover when travelling nationally.

 However, there are still problems that you won’t be covered for.
 Taking out travel insurance will give you peace of mind to know that you’ll be fully covered throughout your domestic break.